-Ensure that the has considered possible generic implications of the event for the facility, and identify any generic implications for other NRC-regulated fuel cycle facilities.
+Ensure that the licensee has considered possible generic implications of the event for the facility, and identify any generic implications for other NRC-regulated fuel cycle facilities.

-Assess the progress in conducting a root cause analysis of the event to determine if it is adequate to correctly identify direct, contributing, and root causes; likely precursors; and corrective actions to prevent recurrence.
+Assess the licensee’s progress in conducting a root cause analysis of the event to determine if it is adequate to correctly identify direct, contributing, and root causes; likely precursors; and corrective actions to prevent recurrence.

-Monitor the treatment of any previously unknown risk-significant system interactions revealed by the event, to ensure that the interactions will be incorporated into the facility’s safety basis [e.g., Integrated Safety Analysis (ISA)], and that the facility’s safety basis will be updated accordingly, if one has been completed.
+Monitor the licensee’s treatment of any previously unknown risk-significant system interactions revealed by the event, to ensure that the interactions will be incorporated into the facility’s safety basis [e.g., Integrated Safety Analysis (ISA)], and that the facility’s safety basis will be updated accordingly, if one has been completed.

-Verify that the responded to the event appropriately, in accordance with established emergency and safeguards contingency plans.
+Verify that the licensee responded to the event appropriately, in accordance with established emergency and safeguards contingency plans.

 01.03 The primary emphasis of the inspection is on safety and safeguards, not compliance.
 Compliance issues are to be addressed only after all current safety and safeguards issues and program weaknesses related to the event are identified and clearly understood.

-88003-02
+88003-02 INSPECTION REQUIREMENTS

-inspection in response to an event, or series of related events, at a fuel cycle facility, the following:
+A reactive inspection in response to an event, or series of related events, at a fuel cycle facility, includes the following:

-.01 Pre-Inspection Preparation and Notifications.
-Review information regional and Headquarters management, and the resident inspector, if any, which resulted in a determination of the need for the inspection.
-Establish a clear understanding of the risk significance of the event with reference to the facility’s and ISA Notify management of the inspection; ascertain the current status of the facility; and make arrangements with the Determine, through discussions with the and NRC management, if any equipment has been or should be quarantined.
+02.01 Pre-Inspection Preparation and Notifications.
+Review event information collected by regional and Headquarters management, and the resident inspector, if any, which resulted in a determination of the need for the reactive inspection.
+Establish a clear understanding of the risk significance of the event with reference to the facility’s licensing documents and ISA.
+Notify licensee management of the inspection; ascertain the current status of the facility; and make logistical arrangements with the licensee.
+Determine, through discussions with the licensee and NRC management, if any equipment has been or should be quarantined.

-02 Entrance Meeting.
-Conduct an initial meeting with the management, on reaching the site, to explain the purpose of the NRC inspection, to obtain requested documentation, ascertain the availability of interviewees, and identify important .
+02.02 Entrance Meeting.
+Conduct an initial meeting with the licensee's management, on reaching the site, to explain the purpose of the NRC reactive inspection, to obtain requested documentation, ascertain the availability of interviewees, and identify important licensee contacts.

-03 Facility Tour.
+02.03 Facility Tour.
 Tour and inspect the areas of the facility affected by the event.

-.04 Interviews.
-Conduct interviews of personnel to develop an understanding of the event, personnel actions, and facility system configuration and operations.
+02.04 Interviews.
+Conduct interviews of licensee personnel to develop an understanding of the event, personnel actions, and facility system configuration and operations.

-.05 Documentation.
+02.05 Documentation.
 Assemble and review the necessary documentation to characterize the event and its causes.

-.06 Sequence of Events.
-Develop the sequence of actions or occurrences leading up to the event Verify that actions were consistent with established plans and procedures.
+02.06 Sequence of Events.
+Develop an understanding of the sequence of actions or occurrences leading up to the event.
+Verify that licensee actions were consistent with established plans and procedures.

-.07 Assess Root Cause Analysis.
-Assess the technical merit of the identification of direct, contributing, and root causes of the event; event precursors; and the corrective actions determined by the Verify that the compensatory measures and corrective actions are adequate to ensure facility safety and safeguards and prevent recurrences of the type of event that occurred, before leaving the site.
-As part of the assessment, review the consideration of possible generic issues at the facility, and consider whether issues arising from the event may apply at other NRC-regulated facilities.
+02.07 Assess Licensee’s Root Cause Analysis.
+Assess the technical merit of the licensee's identification of direct, contributing, and root causes of the event; event precursors; and the corrective actions determined by the licensee.
+Verify that the licensee’s compensatory measures and corrective actions are adequate to ensure facility safety and safeguards and prevent recurrences of the type of event that occurred, before leaving the site.
+As part of the assessment, review the licensee’s consideration of possible generic issues at the facility, and consider whether issues arising from the event may apply at other NRC-regulated facilities.

-and NRC Management Briefings.
-Meet periodically with the management and key personnel involved in the event, as the inspection continues, to provide the with feedback, alert the to any additional safety or safeguards issues discovered, and request additional documents, or other support, as needed.
+02.08 Licensee and NRC Management Briefings.
+Meet periodically with the licensee's management and key personnel involved in the event, as the inspection continues, to provide the licensee with feedback, alert the licensee to any additional safety or safeguards issues discovered, and request additional documents, or other support, as needed.
 Periodically inform

 appropriate NRC management of the progress of the inspection and alert management to possible generic issues that could affect other fuel cycle facilities.